Home » Symptoms » Dog Symptoms A-Z » Infertility

 -

-Irregular heat cycle: In female dogs, infertility can be indicated by irregular or absent heat cycle symptoms.
-This indicates hormonal imbalances or other reproductive problems.
+Irregular heat cycles: In female dogs, infertility can be indicated by irregular or absent heat cycle symptoms.
+This points to hormonal imbalances or other reproductive problems.

 -